 AI Compliance for 🏥 Healthcare in Maryland

-Healthcare companies in Maryland face specific AI requirements under HB 1339 — Automated Decision Systems.
+Healthcare companies in Maryland face specific AI requirements under No comprehensive private-sector AI law — state-government AI governance under SB 818 (AI Governance Act of 2024).
 HIPAA applies to AI processing patient data.
 States mandate disclosures when AI assists diagnosis, billing, or scheduling.

 Law